 After the report and the video came out, the usual blame game started.
 The hospital blames patients for the commotion – but they don’t even consider introducing appointments.
 Probably because there aren’t as many appointments as there are patients and they would have to admit that there’s a shortage of treatment.
 Official waiting lines for chemo would suddenly exist and they would be months-long.
 Now that it is unofficial, now that no one is keeping track, they can keep the treatment shortage secret.
 The statistics are glowing, that is what matters.

-This minister, for instance, counts dead doctors as serving the public still, often in multiple hospitals.
-Despite the shutdown of entire hospital departments due to the emigration of too many of their staff, despite the absence of medical care in entire towns due to summer holidays, despite the frequent breakdown of emergency care in Budapest where the shortage of doctors is so severe that hospitals regularly refuse to admit patients of multiple trauma (typically after an accident) because they can’t attend to them sufficiently – this minister still reports that everything is fine.
+Today’s healthcare minister, for instance, counts dead doctors as active, often in multiple hospitals.
+Despite the shutdown of entire hospital departments due to the emigration of their staff, despite the absence of medical care in entire towns during summer holidays, despite the frequent breakdown of emergency care in Budapest where the shortage of doctors is so severe that hospitals regularly refuse to admit patients with multiple trauma (typically after an accident) because they can’t attend to them sufficiently.
+The minister still reports that everything is fine.

 This particular hospital, the National Oncology Center has also been founded by the current minister.
 He is a former oncologist, no less, who powerfully denies that anything might be wrong.
 He also believes that the ten commandments would prevent most kinds of cancer.

-God save us all, I guess, because these men most certainly won’t.
+God save us all, I guess, because these men won’t.

-UPDATE – Two days after the original report, Orbán’s infamous nothing-is-beneath-us media struck back with a video report titled “World Class Niveau at the Oncology”, where they show an empty corridor and a very satisfied patient, who fluently lists all the good things she had experienced: Everyone is polite, there are no queues, the niveau is “Western European level”, etc. The report lists the rest of your opinion: that the previous prime minister is at fault, that Orbán gives billions and billions … state of the art … development … refurbished … there will be more, and there is even air conditioning.
+UPDATE – Two days after the original report, Orbán’s infamous nothing-is-beneath-us media (TV2) struck back with a video report titled “World Class Niveau at the Oncology”, where they show an empty corridor and a very satisfied patient, who fluently lists all the good things she had experienced: Everyone is polite, there are no queues, the niveau is “Western European level”, etc. The report lists whatever she left out: that the previous prime minister is at fault, that Orbán gives billions and billions … state of the art … development … refurbished … there will be more, and there is even air conditioning.

 With a straight face.
 There is officially nothing distinguishing TV news under communism and today, when it comes to Orbán’s media.
 Nothing.

-(The bit about having air conditioning made it into the success report because doctors at SOTE, the biggest university hospital recently went public in an anonymous appeal to someone please install air conditioning in operation theaters because they have to operate wearing head bands and with the window open to avoid sweat, and child patients have to be cooled with wet towels to avoid overheating during surgery, etc. – Latter is also confirmed from personal experience.)
+Fun fact: The bit about having air conditioning made it into the success report because doctors at SOTE, the biggest university hospital recently went public in an anonymous appeal to someone please install air conditioning in operation theaters because they have to operate wearing head bands and with the window open to avoid sweat, and child patients have to be cooled with wet towels to avoid overheating during surgery, etc. – Latter is also confirmed from personal experience.